 Enjoy cookies slightly warm or cool completely to stack or store for later enjoyment.
 Continue shaping, baking, and cooling each dozen.
 This will make about 4-5 dozen cookies, depending on the size of the cookies you are rolling into dough balls.

 With just a few changes you can use this chocolate chip cookie recipe to make other delicious cookies too.
-If you do not have brown sugar or chocolate chips, you can still make these cookies.
 Instead of the chips, chop up your favorite candy bar or add M&Ms to this cookie recipe without brown sugar.
 A simple replacement is to use different kinds of chips like butterscotch or peanut butter.
-Here are other Chocolate Chip Substitutes.

 How to Store Chocolate Chip Cookies